 I understand that occasionally implants are difficult to remove and may need removal by a specialist practitioner with the help of an ultrasound scan.

-All you need to come to our clinic is:
+All you need to come to our clinic:

-✅ To have received your reminder - this is now via the NHS app
+✅ To have received your reminder (now sent via the NHS app)

 ✅ Your NHS number